mxw/mxawng/contact/index.md

   about my Twitter is that it doesn't have <i>no</i> tweets.
 </li>
 <li class="li-icon github">
-  My navbar suggests that I have a <a href="https://github.com/mxw">GitHub</a>, which as it turns out is the case.
+  My navbar suggests that I have a <a href="https://github.com/mxw">GitHub</a>
+  for code probably, which as it turns out is the case.
 </li>
 </ul>